Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The Bose Soundlink Mini II may come in a small package, but don’t let the size fool you.
-The new Mini II comes with an improved battery life, speakerphone functionality and a bass that will blow you away.
+The new Mini II comes with improved battery life, speakerphone functionality, and a bass that will blow you away.
 For a full-size option, take a look at our Creative Labs Inspire T6300 5.1 speaker review too.

 If you’d rather not take count of the hours you’ll have to listen to your Mini II before it runs out of power, then you might want to consider getting its charging cradle so that you can have it play music as it charges.
 This might mean having it sit in a central spot without moving around, but then again the Bose Soundlink Mini II wasn’t really designed with portability in mind, unlike the UE Boom 3.
 Also, to prevent the Aluminium casing from damage, you might want to use its soft covers.
 They come in vibrant colors that add some fun to the speaker’s serious look.

 As you might have figured in this Mini II review, the Soundlink Mini Bluetooth Speaker II is a great option to go with if you don’t need a speaker that you can move around with.
-Its DSP technology will allow you to listen to your music at high volume without skewing the bass, and it’s charging cradle will help keep the music on for as long as you want.
+Its DSP technology will allow you to listen to your music at high volume without skewing the bass, and its charging cradle will help keep the music on for as long as you want.